gitex-flow/gitex-flow-node/README.md

 ### Usage / Workflow

-**gitex-flow** has mostly the same commands and API as **git flow**.
+**gitex-flow** is fully compatible with **git flow**.
-There are only some simplifying changens and functional extensions which are fully backward compatible.
+This means that gitex-flow uses the same commands that you know from git flow, but with additional functionality.

 #### Commit message convention

+In order to be able to take full advantage of **gitex-flow**, it is worth following some conventions.

-Behind the scenes **gitex-flow** uses parts of the [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) library to generate its changelogs.
+To generate the changelogs, gitex-flow uses parts of the [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) framework.
-You can select the desired present by setting the option `conventionalChangelogPresent` of the [project settings](doc/interfaces/tools.projectconfig.md).
+You can select your desired present by setting the option `conventionalChangelogPresent` of the [project settings](doc/interfaces/tools.projectconfig.md).
 The default present is `angular`.

-Example for a matching conventional angular commit message:
+An example for a matching conventional angular commit message:

 ```
 feat(gflow): Implemented automatic naming when creating branches